Skip to content

 ## [1] 15

-Functions are discussed in more depth later, but generally, the way they work in R is by calling the word for the function (i.e. sum()) followed by a set of parentheses, that take the functions arguments.
+Functions are discussed in more depth later, but generally, the way they work in R is by calling the word for the function (i.e. sum()) followed by a set of parentheses, which contain the function’s arguments.
 Arguments are simply a few items that the function needs to provide the right answer to the question.

 One can always find what arguments are needed in the function by running `?` and then the function in question.
 For example,